-My name is Alejandro Espinosa-Rada, and I am a Postdoctoral Researcher and Lecturer at the Social Networks Lab at ETH Zurich.
-Before arriving in Zurich, I did my PhD in Sociology at the Mitchell Centre for Social Network Analysis at the University of Manchester.
+My name is Alejandro Espinosa-Rada, and I am an Assistant Professor in the Department of Sociology at the Pontifical Catholic University of Chile.
+Previously, I was a Postdoctoral Researcher and Lecturer at the Social Networks Lab at ETH Zurich, and I completed my PhD in Sociology at the Mitchell Centre for Social Network Analysis at the University of Manchester.

-Main areas of interest: Group Dynamics, Sociology of Social Networks, Sociology of Science and Knowledge, and Network Modelling.
+My main areas of interest lie at the intersection of Group Dynamics, Sociology of Social Networks, Sociology of Science and Knowledge, and Network Modelling.

-You can also check Knitting Networks, the podcast of the Social Network Science (chapters in Spanish or English) hosted by Francisca Ortiz and myself.
-The podcast is sponsored by the International Network for Social Network Analysis (INSNA).
+You can also check out Knitting Networks, the podcast of the Social Network Science, which I co-host with Francisca Ortiz.
+Episodes are available in Spanish and English, and the podcast is endorsed by the International Network for Social Network Analysis (INSNA).

 Research Projects